-After a sports injury, slip and fall, or car accident, we are prone to worry about extremity personal injuries, including broken legs or arms, bone fractures, and lacerations as these can be the most noticeable and, often, most painful.
-However, when arriving at the emergency department, doctors will first check vital signs and test for symptoms of neurologic impairment for fear of traumatic brain injury (TBI).
+After a sports injury, slip and fall, or car accident, we are prone to worry about extremity personal injuries, including broken legs or arms, bone fractures, and lacerations, as these can be the most noticeable and, often, most painful.
+However, when arriving at the emergency department, doctors will first check vital signs and test for symptoms of neurologic impairment for fear of a serious concussion or traumatic brain injury (TBI).
 If left untreated, TBIs can cause detrimental injury to the brain and nervous system, but even with immediate treatment, TBIs can result in patients being comatose.
-A sequela, or secondary, related injury, of TBIs is neurostorming – a jarring reaction by the sympathetic nervous system in a comatose patient.
+A sequela, or secondary, related injury of TBIs, is neurostorming – a jarring reaction by the sympathetic nervous system in an unconscious patient.

 Definition of Neurostorming

 Neurostorming is a hyperactive response of the sympathetic nervous system – the division of the nervous system controlling response to environmental changes and stress.
 In comatose patients who have suffered a TBI, it is common for patients to remain stuck in a ‘fight-or-flight’ response due to brain trauma.
 The sympathetic nervous system triggers the ‘fight-or-flight’ response, so damage to the brain can leave this response ‘on’ for days, weeks, and even months.
 In this type of response, blood pressure is elevated, adrenaline production is increased, and the body requires more energy to operate.